PauloRlopez/Web_Scraping/README.md

 Some material including images were acquired from IMDb.com which is an An Amazon.com company.
 Copyright © 1990-2017 IMDb.com

-As well as all materila and basketball player images belong to NBA.com:  Copyright © 2017 NBA Media Ventures, LLC.
+As well as all material and basketball player images belong to NBA.com:  Copyright © 2017 NBA Media Ventures, LLC.
 All rights reserved.

-I simply did webscraping and I am not using this images for commercial use.
+I simply did webscraping on this websites and I am not using this images for commercial use.

 **Thanks**